 It's important to note that employers may not deduct or withhold a portion of a covered employee’s wages of the ECET paid.
 Additionally, no tax credits may be used to reduce the amount of the ECET due.

-The deadline for opting in for the ECET was December 1, 2018.
-If you've missed the deadline, you can register for the 2020 tax year when tax enrollment opens on October 1, 2019.
+The deadline for opting in for the ECET was December 1.
+If you've missed the deadline, you can register for the following tax year when tax enrollment opens in October.

-You can read more about the ECET here.
+You can read more about the ECET on the Department of Taxation and Finance's website.